 10. Automate the Process Where Possible

-Many software solutions exist to collect and compile transaction data and create reports.
+Many paid and free bookkeeping software solutions exist to collect and compile transaction data and create reports.
 Automating bookkeeping tasks tends to provide a more accurate picture of what’s happening in your business because financial statements are almost always up to date.

 Automate things like: